2017–18 Delaware Fightin' Blue Hens women's basketball team

 The 2017–18 Delaware Fightin' Blue Hens women's basketball team represented the University of Delaware during the 2017–18 NCAA Division I women's basketball season.
-The Fightin' Blue Hens, led by first year head coach Natasha Adair, played their home games at the Bob Carpenter Center and were members of the Colonial Athletic Association (CAA).
-They finished the season 19–13, 11–7 CAA play to finish in fourth place.
+The Fightin' Blue Hens, led by first-year head coach Natasha Adair, played their home games at the Bob Carpenter Center and were members of the Colonial Athletic Association (CAA).
+They finished the season 19–13, 11–7 in CAA play to finish in fourth place.
 They advanced to the semifinals of the CAA women's tournament, where they lost to Drexel.
-They received an at-large to the Women's National Invitation Tournament, where they lost in the first round to Georgetown.
+They received an at-large bid to the Women's National Invitation Tournament, where they lost in the first round to Georgetown.